The Kim Williams legacy: a lesson in who runs News

 Inside News Corp’s Holt Street HQ in Sydney, the consensus is that Williams walked the plank for two key reasons: a tin ear for the ever present internal politics at News, particularly with the various fiefdoms that the newspaper editors have, and a major collapse in sales revenues.

 Over the weekend there was much media coverage of the falling out between Williams and Rupert Murdoch’s son Lachlan who is now chairman and part owner of Ten over the NRL rights.
-While ‘the Lachlan factor’ can also be seen as a another contributing factor it does not appear to be a key reason for the departure.
+While ‘the Lachlan factor’ can also be seen as another contributing factor it does not appear to be a key reason for the departure.

 Rather various News Corp Australia sources tell Mumbrella print advertising revenues are down as much as 40 per cent, compared with just half that — or 20 per cent — for the overall print market.